rp926463-arch/Crack_detection/fasterRCNN/README.md

 # Testing
 Upload image to webpage it will launch output using windows image viewer

-#Data
-input & Output data present under data folder for reference.
+#input & Output data present under data folder for reference.